polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 got Docker before you proceed.
 The guide has ben tested with Ubuntu 20.04 (LTS) x64, but might work with other Debian based distributions.

+You will also need to point _two_ DNS A records to your server's IP address.
+Typically these would resemble the following.

+* __api.yourdomain.com__ - The Magic backend
+* __magic.yourdomain.com__ - The Magic frontend/dashboard

 ## Start

 First clone the entire project into your VPS server using the following command.